eamonburns/eamonburns.github.io/_posts/2023-12-26-yew-project.md

 title: Yew Project Hosted with GitHub Pages
 date: 2023-12-26
 categories: [Rust,Web]
-tags: [rust,yew,github-pages]
+tags: [rust,yew,tailwind,github-pages]
 published: false
 ---

 Recently, I have been wanting to create something with [WebAssembly (WASM)](https://webassembly.org/), so I looked up frameworks for creating frontend apps with Rust and found [Yew](https://yew.rs/).
-They have a nice [introduction/tutorial]() that is very easy to follow.
+They have a nice [introduction/tutorial](https://yew.rs/docs/getting-started/introduction) that is very easy to follow.

 ## Yew Introduction

-First, you should install Rust, and then install [Trunk]() and add the WASM target:
+First, you should install Rust, and then install [Trunk](https://trunkrs.dev/) and add the WASM target:

 ```sh
 rustup target add wasm32-unknown-unknown